halr/halr.github.io/_posts/2021-02-11-composition.md

 ![](/images/compSketch1.png)

 I am very new to Ableton Live and Max for Live.
 My original intention was to use an a proximity sensor as a MIDI controller.
 Little Bits has a [proximity sensor](https://classroom.littlebits.com/bit-o-pedia/proximity-sensor) and a [MIDI module](https://classroom.littlebits.com/bit-o-pedia/midi) that acts a voltage to MIDI converter.
-It work fine has a direct controller, as did keyboard bit.
+It worked fine has a direct controller, as did keyboard bit.
 Unfortunately, having never used Max for Live before, I quickly got nowhere using the set up with Max for Live.

 ![](/images/littlebits.png)